tibbben/geospatial-visualization/syllabus.md

 *__Week 10 (Oct.
 25 - Oct.
 29):__ Sea Level Rise and Raster Math in GIS*

 Determine geographic areas that meet several criteria by using raster math to combine multiple data layers that represent the individual criteria.
 A sea level rise example in South Florida will be used to illustrate this process.
-An alternate example will use raster math to identify potential ...
+Jennifer Posner as a *guest speaker* on urban resilience.

 [//]: # (Do we need a better example?
-Sea level rise is really only an elevation layer ... or we need to think of another good layer like SVI)
+Sea level rise is really only an elevation layer ... or we need to think of another good layer like storm surge, or forest cover)

+[//]: # (are there good papers on urban resilience??)

 > Learning Objectives

 -   Understand how scale, resolution, and projection work together in raster data
 -   Understand basic mathematical operators that can be used on pixel values in raster data
 -   Know several GIS transformation methods to normalize two raster data layers
+-   Explore the FEMA HAZUS program
+-   Demo of the Miami Affordability Project

 > Practical Objectives

 -   Obtain and normalize several raster data layers to same resolution, scale, and projection
+-   Obtain at least one data layer from HAZUS
 -   Perform raster math between two raster layers
 -   Visualize and interpret the results from the raster math operation